Coomera

 Coomera lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Coomera's population was approximately 24,113 as of November 2025.
-This figure represents an increase of 3,888 people since the 2021 Census, which reported a population of 20,225.
-The change is inferred from the estimated resident population of 23,797 in June 2024 and an additional 424 validated new addresses since the Census date.
-This results in a population density ratio of 977 persons per square kilometer.
-Coomera's growth rate of 19.2% since the 2021 Census exceeded both the non-metro area average (8.8%) and the national average, indicating significant growth compared to other regions assessed by AreaSearch.
-Interstate migration contributed approximately 52.1% of overall population gains in recent periods.
+Coomera's population was approximately 24,299 as of February 2026.
+This figure reflects an increase of 4,074 people since the 2021 Census, which reported a population of 20,225.
+The change is inferred from the estimated resident population of 23,797 in June 2024 and an additional 498 validated new addresses since the Census date.
+This results in a density ratio of 985 persons per square kilometer, comparable to averages across locations assessed by AreaSearch.
+Coomera's growth rate of 20.1% since the 2021 census exceeded both the Rest of Qld (9.1%) and the national average.
+Population growth was primarily driven by interstate migration, contributing approximately 52.1% of overall population gains during recent periods.

-All drivers of population growth were positive factors, including natural growth and overseas migration.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings aligned with the ABS Greater Capital Region projections for each age cohort.
-Looking ahead, exceptional population growth is predicted for Coomera over the period to 2041.
-Based on the latest annual ERP population numbers, the area is expected to grow by 21,127 persons, reflecting a total gain of 86.3% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
+Looking ahead, exceptional growth is predicted over the period to 2041, with Coomera expected to grow by 21,127 persons, reflecting an increase of 84.9% in total population over the 17 years based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population